-Our goals for 2014 include:
+Our goals for 2015 include:

-- Advance permitting of the Donlin Gold project. - Maintain a healthy balance sheet. - Undertake Galore Creek technical studies to build on successful 2012 and 2013 drill results. - Evaluate opportunities to monetize the value of Galore Creek. - Maintain an effective corporate social responsibility program.
+- Advance the Donlin Gold project toward a construction/production decision. - Advance Galore Creek mine planning and project design. - Evaluate opportunities to monetize the value of Galore Creek. - Maintain a healthy balance sheet. - Maintain an effective corporate social responsibility program.

 We do not currently generate operating cash flows.
-At November 30, 2013, we had cash and cash equivalents of \$81.3 million and term deposits of \$110.0 million.
-At present, we believe that these balances are sufficient to cover the anticipated funding at the Donlin Gold and Galore Creek projects in addition to general and administrative costs through completion of permitting at the Donlin Gold project.
+At November 30, 2014, we had cash and cash equivalents of \$70.3 million and term deposits of \$95.0 million.
+At present, we believe that these balances are sufficient to repay the remaining convertible notes and cover the anticipated funding at the Donlin Gold and Galore Creek projects in addition to general and administrative costs through completion of permitting at the Donlin Gold project.
 Additional capital will be necessary if permits are received at the Donlin Gold project and a decision to commence construction is reached.
 Future financings to fund construction are anticipated through debt financing, equity financing, project specific debt, or other means.
 Our continued operations are dependent on our ability to obtain additional financing or to generate future cash flows.
 However, there can be no assurance that we will be successful in our efforts to raise additional capital.
 For further information, see section Item 1A, Risk Factors - Our ability to continue the exploration, permitting, development, and construction of the Donlin Gold and Galore Creek projects, and to continue as a going concern, will depend in part on our ability to obtain suitable financing, above.

-In 2014, we expect to spend approximately \$15 million to fund our share of expenditures at the Donlin Gold and Galore Creek projects and \$15 million for general and administrative costs, interest, working capital and other corporate purposes.
+In 2015, we expect to spend approximately \$44.8 million, including \$15.8 million to repay the principal on the remaining convertible notes, \$14.2 million to fund our share of expenditures at the Donlin Gold and Galore Creek projects; \$1.5 million for joint Donlin Gold studies with Barrick and \$13.3 million for general and administrative costs, interest, working capital and other corporate purposes.